danlooo/021-metayaml/README.md

 To create attributes of a directory, just create a file `meta.yml` into that directory.
 Create a file `/path/foo.txt.yml` to create attributes to just the file `/path/foo.txt`.

+### Forward search: Get attributes of a given directory or file

 ```
 $ ./metayaml.py get example
 description: all data